Softwire/Workflowy2Web/README.md

 * Open Dev Tools
 * Open the 'Sources' section
 * Select the Content Scripts tab
-* Expand the Content Processor node
+* Expand the Workflowy Prototype Converter node

 ### Packaging
 Chrome extensions can be packaged through Google Chrome, if an update is being released the private key will be required.